cloudflare/cloudflare-access-for-atlassian/README.md

 I recommend having a reverse proxy in front of the Atlassian containers, with distinct paths forwarding to JIRA, Confluence and Bitbucket.

+## Plugin testing

+1. Start the desired Atlassian application container
+1. Download product plugin from [Releases](https://github.com/cloudflare/cloudflare-access-for-atlassian/releases)
+1. Login in the Atlassian application as administrator
+1. Go to *Manage add-ons* on the administration page or menu
+1. Select *Upload add-on* and upload the JAR you downloaded

+After installing the plugin, you need to add the proxy certificate to your product in order to enable internal HTTPS calls:

+1. Attach to the running container with `docker exec -it <container_id_or_name> /bin/bash`
+1. Go to `/var/atlassian/<product name>/cloudflare-access-atlassian-plugin`
+1. Install the certificate `cfaccess-plugin.pem` into your keystore:

+    ```
+    keytool -noprompt -import -alias "cloudflare-access-local-proxy" -file /tmp/cfaccess-plugin.pem -keystore /usr/lib/jvm/java-1.8-openjdk/jre/lib/security/cacerts -storepass changeit
+    ```

 ## Images